learn-co-curriculum/dsc-categorical-variables-regression-lab/README.md

 Choose the best-looking 3 out of 4 predictors to include in your model.

-Make sure that you one-hot encode your categorical predictor(s) (regardless of whether the current data type is a string or number) first!
+Make sure that you one-hot encode your categorical predictor(s) (regardless of whether the current data type is a string or number) first.

 ```python